AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/actions/marketo/interesting-moments-in-sales-insight-actions.md

 ![](assets/interesting-moments-in-sales-insight-actions-5.png)

-## What does an interesting moment look like in Sales Insight Actions? {#what-does-an-interesting-moment-look-like-in-sales-insight-actions}
+## What does an interesting moment look like in [!DNL Sales Insight Actions]? {#what-does-an-interesting-moment-look-like-in-sales-insight-actions}

 Interesting Moments will be displayed in real time in a user's Live Feed.
-We utilize the lead owner ID in Salesforce to show users' interesting moments of relevant leads that they're the owner of.
+We utilize the lead owner ID in [!DNL Salesforce] to show users' interesting moments of relevant leads that they're the owner of.
 Users can quickly follow up with leads via email/phone/sales campaign by clicking the drop-down next to the lead's name.

 ![](assets/interesting-moments-in-sales-insight-actions-6.png)